whaison/Heavy-Wizards-Radar/README.md

 ##In-depth features:##
 * A map box is placed in a world and can be moved, rotated & scaled in any way to fit the actual map to the world.
 * Actors with overlap events enabled & within a map box will be rendered according to a dynamic material that can be tweaked at any point.
-* Schemes are used to customize which actors are rendered & material rendering.
+* Schemes are used to customize which actors are rendered & their material handling.
 * The map can be zoomed in & out to one's digression which is not bound to any particular method like using the mouse wheel.
 * An option to add arrows pointing to actors which will by default be drawn on the edges of the radar, but that behavior can be overridden.
 * Deproject click & touch events onto the map plane which is derived from the map normal, its rotation & position.